Get Round for £1

 Adult single bus fares in the North East now range from £1.60 to £2.50 single as a result of the decision, with commercial operators deciding their own prices for shorter journeys below the cap.

 To make sure you always get the correct single ticket price please state your destination to the driver when boarding.
 Remember, if you are expecting to use more than one bus on the day then a day ticket may give better value.
-Find out more about our All Day, Anywhere day tickets that can be used on buses, Tyne and Wear Metro, and Shields Ferry.

-The Mayor and North East Combined Authority cabinet have also committed to keep the region’s £1 flat fare for passengers aged 21 and under across public transport in 2025 with the ambition this stays in place across the region until 2028.
+The Mayor and North East Combined Authority cabinet have also committed to keep the region’s £1 flat fare for passengers aged 21 and under across public transport in March 2026 with the ambition this stays in place across the region until 2028.

 Terms and conditions